raetsch/Jupiter-Info-Collection/forging_and_FORGE.md

 ![image-20210617233105304](pics/image-20210617233105304.png)

 The red dot with "Not Forging" determines, we are not trying to help the network by trying to generate blocks.
+It is possible that you face a grey dot instead of the red one with "unknown".

 If you want to activate it, you need to: